Q: How many tables do you have?

 A: We have a MAP for that.

 Q: Why does it look like I get skipped over on the wait list?

 A: You didn’t, please trust us!
 Our waitlist works on a texting platform so people can leave and explore.
 Those people who look like they just arrived, didn’t, they have also been patiently waiting.

 Q: Do you have vegetarian, vegan and Gluten free options?

 A: Of course!
 We care about all of our guests!

-Q: What was this place before?
+Q: What was the Easton location before?

 A: Main Street Café, Charlie’s, O’Connor’s

 Q: Do you take reservations?

 Q: How can I buy local in New England during the winter months?